jaydenhash02/tigger/README.md

 # tigger
-a clone of git made using purely shell code
+a simple clone of git made using only shell code